 World-class theatre and music

-Try to catch a performance by Cornwall’s renowned Kneehigh Theatre, who as well as touring have a summer base at the Lost Gardens of Heligan.
-The county’s main theatre, Hall for Cornwall in Truro is closed for refurbishment until 2020; however, its box office remains open to sell tickets for other exciting shows across Cornwall.
+Try to catch a performance by Cornwall’s renowned Kneehigh Theatre, who, as well as touring, have a summer base at the Lost Gardens of Heligan.
+The county’s main theatre, Hall for Cornwall in Truro is closed for refurbishment until 2021 but when it reopens it's hoped that the increased capacity and improved facilities will draw even more excellent acts.
 There are several annual festivals, including Boardmasters, St Endellion classical music festival, and St Ives’ folk-based festival in September.

-If you’re visiting just one venue, there’s nowhere on earth like The Minack.
+If you’re visiting just one venue, there’s nowhere on earth like The Minack with its panoramic views of the ocean providing a magnificent backdrop to live theatre.

 Yes, it’s the South West, and rain is not unlikely.
 There’s plenty to do, from sheltering in a tropical biome at Eden, to exploring the corridors of Lanhydrock House near Bodmin.
 Head for the shops, restaurants, galleries and museums of Truro and Falmouth.